schr0841/cnn_project/README.md

 ## Pretrained Models

 Pre-training a neural network involves training a model on a large, broad, general-purpose dataset before fine-tuning it on a specific task (a new set of specific data).
+The ResNet50 model is a well-known model that was trained on the ImageNet database, a collection of millions of images classified across thousands of categories.

 The process of combining a pre-trained model with a custom CNN is called transfer learning.

 In our project, we compared the accuracy values obtained with our dataset of chest CT images in the following four model scenarios:
 a) our pre-trained ResNet50 model(model_one)